Combatant Status Review Tribunal

 The Combatant Status Review Tribunals (CSRT) were a set of tribunals for confirming whether detainees held by the United States at the Guantanamo Bay detention camp had been correctly designated as "enemy combatants".
-The CSRTs were established July 7, 2004 by order of U.S. Deputy Secretary of Defense Paul Wolfowitz after U.S. Supreme Court rulings in Hamdi v.
+The CSRTs were established July 7, 2004 by order of U.S. deputy secretary of defense Paul Wolfowitz after U.S. Supreme Court rulings in Hamdi v.
 Rumsfeld and Rasul v.
 Bush and were coordinated through the Office for the Administrative Review of the Detention of Enemy Combatants.

 These non-public hearings were conducted as "a formal review of all the information related to a detainee to determine whether each person meets the criteria to be designated as an enemy combatant."
 The first CSRT hearings began in July 2004.
 Redacted transcripts of hearings for "high value detainees" were posted to the Department of Defense (DoD) website.
 As of October 30, 2007, fourteen CSRT transcripts were available on the DoD website.

-The Supreme Court of the United States found these tribunals to be unconstitutional in Boumediene v.
+The U.S. Supreme Court found these tribunals to be unconstitutional in Boumediene v.
 Bush.